 Carat is the measure of weight of a diamond or gemstone.
 One standard metric carat is equal to 0.20 grams.

-Within a type of stone, it can also serve as an indication of physical size.
+Within a type of diamond (or other gemstone), carat weight can also serve as an indication of physical size*.
 For example, a 1.00 carat diamond will be physically bigger than a 0.8 carat diamond of the same cut.

 You’ll also often hear the term ‘point’.
 There are 100 ‘points’ in 1 carat.
 A 10 point diamond, for example, is equivalent to 0.10 carats (or one-tenth of a carat).